AlexDubok/calendar/README.md

 1. `npm install`
 2. `npm start`
-3. Open http://localhost:3000 in the latest Chrome.
+3. Open http://localhost:3000 in the Chrome.

 To check offline mode: